 October 24, 2019

-Ms. Melanie Fraser joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Ms. Melanie Fraser joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Finance, Audit and Risk Committee.

 Since 2018, Ms. Fraser has served as Ontario’s Associate Deputy Minister, Health Services, at Ontario’s Ministry of Health where she is driving health system transformation while focusing on the patient, quality, effectiveness and efficiency of the system.

-Prior to her current role, Ms. Fraser was the Corporate Chief Information Officer for the government of Ontario with a special focus on cyber security and digital.
-Ms. Fraser has also held several other senior positions in Ontario including: Chief Administrative Officer/Assistant Deputy Minister, Corporate Services Division with Treasury Board Secretariat; Director of Operational Services for the Death Investigation System supporting the Office of the Chief Coroner and Ontario Forensic Pathology Service; and Chief Financial Officer and Director of Executive Support to the Deputy Minister, Ministry of Community Safety and Correctional Services.
+Prior to her current role, Ms. Fraser held several senior positions in Ontario Public Service, including Corporate Chief Information Officer, Chief Administrative Officer/Assistant Deputy Minister with Treasury Board Secretariat; and senior executive positions with the Office of the Chief Coroner and Ontario Forensic Pathology Service and in the Ministry of Community Safety and Correctional Services.

 Dr. Desirée Hao